 work in progress

-- interactive technology designer Amy Den Dekker (TU Delft)
+- technical design by Amy Den Dekker (TU Delft)

-- mechanical engineer and project superviser Dan Shor (TU Delft)
+- mechanical engineer and superviser Daniel Shor (TU Delft)

 - technical suppport Vibe Research Lab, TU Delft

 - with the support of Fonds ZOZ Academy